MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 * Unauthorised copy detection:
     * __A__ is the owner of a video. __A__ makes 4 copies of it, and embeds a different watermark to each legal copy
     * __A__ shares the copies with 4 paid users
     * Illegal copies are found on the internet.
-The unique watermark can be used to trace with of the 4 users leaked the copy
+The unique watermark can be used to trace which of the 4 users leaked the copy
 * Tampering detection:
     * __A__ embeds a fragile watermark in an image and makes it publicly available
     * __B__ tampers the image